sakshikhemka15-del/infosec_task2/README.md

 # Infosec Task 2

-This repository contains structured writeups for the Linux Luminarium track on pwn.college.
+This repository contains  writeups for the Linux Luminarium track on pwn.college.

 The writeups cover the following modules:
 - Hello Hackers